-The New York shoreline of Lake Ontario is pockmarked with more than a dozen bays, ranging in size from a couple hundred acres to several thousand.
+The New York shoreline of Lake Ontario is pockmarked with more than a dozen bays, ranging in size from a couple of hundred acres to several thousand.
 Sodus Bay, located about halfway between Rochester and Oswego, is arguably the best for bass fishing.

 Unlike the main body of Lake Ontario, in which smallmouths are the more abundant black bass species, Sodus Bay is dominated by largemouths.

 Sodus Bay spans 3,357 acres and is just shy of 50 feet deep.
-The majority of the bay is shallow, and a variety of submerged, floating and emergent aquatic vegetation thrive here, covering over 35 percent of the bay’s surface in summer.
+The majority of the bay is shallow, and a variety of submerged, floating, and emergent aquatic vegetation thrive here, covering over 35 percent of the bay’s surface in summer.

 The weeds get so thick that the county sends out mechanical harvesters to thin the growth in summer, but largemouth bass thrive in this underwater jungle.
 There’s excellent bass fishing in Sodus Bay from spring straight through to fall.